 1. Determine your contribution.

 Take a look at your budget and determine what is a realistic amount that you can set aside.
 Ideally, you should start a habit of contributing the same amount on a monthly basis.
-You don’t need to completely cut back on your budget, but you may need to be willing to make some sacrifices to hit your goals.
+You don’t need to completely cut back on your budget, but you may need to be willing to make some sacrifices to hit your financial goals.

 2. Keep the money in a separate account.